devpat0304/QuickFin/README.md

 # 📚 QuickFin Documentation

-This section summarizes formal documentation from the **CSE 3310: Fundamentals of Software Engineering** course iteration reports and final presentations.
+This section summarizes formal documentation from the Final Report and Presentation.
 It includes diagrams, use cases, requirement traceability, and team insights developed throughout the semester.

 ---